canonical/launchpad-manual/how-to/debugging.rst

    qastaging

 , this is already set up for you.
-You may need to ask a LOSA to temporaily increase the timeout for the page that you want to analyze using the feature flags mechanism (e.g., if you want to profile BugTask:+index pages, you'll need to ask LOSAs to add something like
+You may need to ask a LOSA to temporarily increase the timeout for the page that you want to analyze using the feature flags mechanism (e.g., if you want to profile BugTask:+index pages, you'll need to ask LOSAs to add something like